o19s/quepid/UPGRADING_RAILS_NOTES.md

 * DONE Look at session in home_controller, do we use it???
 * DONE, (password blank works fine).
 Chase down why :password="" is needed when inviting a user.
 * Deal with the format of the emails!
 Make them quepid qlassy.
-* Deal with environment variable for disabling forms.
+* DONE Deal with environment variable for disabling forms.

 https://www.codementor.io/@gowiem/deviseinvitable-rails-api-9wzmbisus